 Final Fantasy X‘s protagonist, Tidus, is one of the greatest leading men in the history of SquareEnix’s long running Japanese Role-Playing Game (JRPG) series.
 He is certainly better than Final Fantasy VIII’s Squall.
-The previous sentence shouldn’t cause much controversy, as Squall’s bland, lone wolf personally was absolutely mystifying, and at times frustrating.
+The previous sentence shouldn’t cause much controversy, as Squall’s bland, lone wolf persona was absolutely mystifying, and at times, frustrating.

 If it wasn’t for Cloud’s convoluted past (a mix of his own and Zack Fair’s memories, coupled with a little Jenova mischief), I would vouch for Tidus being better than Final Fantasy VII’s legendary blonde haired hero too.

 Why Some Gamers Hated Tidus Part 1: Voice Casting and Writing

 Where can I start?
 Perhaps, it was the voice.
 His voice actor, James Arnold Taylor, did not do him any favors.
 Tidus sounded like a whiny, annoying brat (and then there was that embarrassing laughing scene).